- Home

 Most side effects that occur during treatment are manageable.
 Before treatment begins, your radiation therapy team will discuss how to look after the treatment area, the side effects to watch out for or report, ways to manage them, and who to contact after hours if you need help.

-If you have severe side effects, the radiation oncologist may change the treatment or arrange a break.
+While you are having treatment, let the radiation therapy team know at each treatment session about any side effects you have.
+To help manage side effects, the radiation oncologist may alter the treatment or arrange a break.
 They may not recommend these options if it would affect how well the treatment works.

-It is important to maintain your general health during treatment.
-People who have diabetes need to manage their condition so it doesn’t affect their recovery – see your GP before treatment starts.
+It is important to maintain your general health.
+People who have diabetes need to manage their blood sugar levels during treatment and recovery – see your GP before treatment starts.
+Your treatment team will encourage you to be as active as possible during treatment.
+Research shows that exercise can help people manage the ongoing effects of radiation therapy, including fatigue.

 View the Cancer Council NSW editorial policy.